erikssource/beaglescripts/README.md

 ------
     docker.sh

 Installs docker-ce from the Docker repository.
 After running the script you might want to enable running docker as a non-root user.
-To do say run 'moduser -aG docker <username>' as root or with 'sudo'.
+To do so run 'moduser -aG docker <username>' as root or with 'sudo'.
 You'll need to log out and back in for the change to take effect.
+This will set up the edge channel rather than stable since Ubuntu 17.10 isn't supported by stable yet.

 Epson Print